lantelyes/uploadr/README.md

 * Multiple users
 * File list sorting based different properties on name/date etc
 * File list pagination with configurable number of items per page
+* Do more polish and cleanup of the UI